eoncarlyle/januaryplayground/README.md

 ## Active Topic Notes

+### Table design
+- The columns `user` and `ticker` in the `position` table refer to `email` and `symbol` in the `user` and `ticker` tables
+- I might come to regret this, but prices will be reflected as integers at least for now
+- Because SQLite does not have a boolean datatype, `open` in `ticker` will need to be `0` or `1`
+- Position types (long or short), will be reflected in integer form as well
+- This information will all need to live somewhere
+- Positions reflect ownership of a ticker, while

 ### Initial Market Design
 - Start with single instrument, long only
 - Initially don't support end-user order submission